 This short book is a collection of tips to help visitors to Bangkok get the most out of their time in the throbbing Thai metropolis.

-It’s not a guidebook.
-If you want a guidebook, buy a Lonely Planet or a Rough Guide.
+It’s a guidebook.
+If you want a guidebook, buy a or a .
 Rather, it's an insider’s guide to where to go and what to do.
 We've spent large parts of the last quarter of a century in Thailand, and this book is based on personal experience and on-the-ground research.

 Bangkok is a large city - the Greater Bangkok area has a population of over 14 million! - and you’d need a much larger book to cover all the different places to go in all the different areas of the city.
 Our book naturally centers on the places where we like to hang out when we’re in the city - places which also happen to be popular with many of Bangkok's expat residents.